Understand Legal Costs

 Can my lawyer go to Court to file a suit to recover his legal fee?

 Yes, a legal fee owing is treated as a debt and your lawyer may choose to file a Writ of Summons in court to recover the outstanding amount.
 There could be additional cost involved once a Writ is filed.
 To avoid such action, it is important that you and your lawyer should try to settle any dispute on legal fees as early as possible.

-Q. Does my lawyer has the right to hold on to documents in the event of a fees dispute?
+Does my lawyer have the right to hold onto documents in the event of a fees dispute?

 Under common law, your lawyer has the right to retain your original document as security, or what is commonly known as a 'lien', if you do not pay his legal fees.
 Your lawyer must however release the document if suitable arrangements to protect his lien are made in accordance with the Conduct Rules.
 It is important that you and your lawyer should try to settle any dispute on legal fees as early as possible.